LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

-   This function frees memory allocated by the :c:type:`SUNStepper` base class and uses the function pointer optionally specified with :c:type:`SUNStepper_SetDestroyFn` to free the content.
+   This function frees memory allocated by the :c:type:`SUNStepper` base class and uses the function pointer optionally specified with :c:func:`SUNStepper_SetDestroyFn` to free the content.

    :param stepper: a pointer to a stepper object.
    :return: A :c:type:`SUNErrCode` indicating success or failure.